rekindle-blog/rekindle-blog.github.io/_posts/2023-11-24-cancel-culture.md

 image: /assets/images/fridays.jpg
 featured: true
 hidden: true
+tags:
+  - Friedrich Nietzsche
+  - Fridays with Fred
+  - The Joyous Science
+  - Cancel Culture
+  - Fear
+  - Woke
+  - Logic
+  - Reason
+  - ""
 ---
 What frightens you?
 In general, children have readier answers to that question than adults.
 They’re able to list the things that cause them dread.
 Adults, on the other hand, not so much.
 Only this isn’t because we stop being afraid.
 We don’t grow out of fears.
 They merely become more sophisticated and abstract; and we become better at hiding them.

 My son is afraid that a garden snake might find its way into his room at night.
 He also frequently seeks assurance that my wife and I will always come home after going out.
 He’s afraid that he’ll be left alone.
 And while we, by which I mean adults, might similarly fear everything from abandonment to creepy crawlies, we’re much less honest and aware of what truly scares us.
 Anyone who has been in and around social media or the media in general over recent years will be no stranger to our ruthlessly exacting cancel culture.
 Whether we admit it or not, most adults are terrified at the prospect of being shamed by theses public courts.
 But this doesn’t only factor into what we’re willing to share on those platforms; it subtly determines what we believe.

-Speaking about something quite similar, though in another age, Friedrich Nietzsche applies his incisive mind to this matter in *The* *Joyous Science*.
+Speaking about something quite similar, though in another age, Friedrich Nietzsche applies his incisive mind to this matter in [*The* *Joyous Science*](https://en.wikipedia.org/wiki/The_Gay_Science).

 ### All of Us Fear Isolation and Exclusion